GLOBAL MARKETS-U.S. dollar, stocks fall while Treasury yields rise

 By Sinead Carew

-NEW YORK, July 6 (Reuters) - Stocks fell on Wall Street as U.S. Treasury yields rose on Thursday after weak economic data while the euro gained on the U.S. dollar on signs the European Central Bank could be open to scrapping its bond-buying pledge.
+NEW YORK, July 6 (Reuters) - Stocks around the world fell and U.S. Treasury yields rose on Thursday while the euro gained on the U.S. dollar after minutes from the European Central Bank's latest meeting showed it could be open to scrapping its bond-buying pledge.

-Benchmark Treasury yields touched nearly eight-week highs on prospects of hawkish global monetary policy a day after Federal Reserve June meeting minutes showed some officials at the U.S. central bank wanted to start reducing its Treasury bonds portfolio by the end of August.
+Benchmark Treasury yields touched nearly eight-week highs on the prospect of hawkish global central bank policy and as rising oil prices suggested inflationary pressures.

-Investors were also uneasy about geopolitical issues and turned their focus to a summit of G20 nations after this week's test of a long-range missile by North Korea.
+Some investors were uneasy about geopolitical issues and turned their focus to a summit of G20 nations after this week's test of a long-range missile by North Korea.

-The dollar pulled back after the weaker-than-expected employment data which appeared to affirm a gradual pace of interest rate hikes by the Fed.
+The dollar pulled back after weaker-than-expected U.S. private jobs data affirmed expectations for a gradual pace for U.S. interest rate hikes by the Federal Reserve. \

-Investors were also anxious about U.S. nonfarm payroll data due on Friday.

-"Any outcome significantly lower than forecast should further dampen Fed expectations and potentially lead to an extended pullback for the dollar," said James Chen, head of research at Forex.com in Bedminster, New Jersey.

-The euro rose after ECB minutes showed officials discussed taking out an "easing bias" at their June meeting.
+The euro, which hit a session high versus the dollar in late afternoon trading, gained on Thursday after ECB minutes showed that policymakers discussed taking out an "easing bias" at their June 7-8 meeting.

 The dollar index fell 0.5 percent, with the euro up 0.61 percent to $1.1421.

-Additional reporting by Chuck Mikolajczak, Rodrigo Campos, Gertrude Chavez-Dreyfuss and Samuel Forgione in New York, Marc Jones in London and Nichola Saminather in Singapore; Editing by Catherine Evans and James Dalgleish
+Additional reporting by Rodrigo Campos, Gertrude Chavez-Dreyfuss and Samuel Forgione in New York, Marc Jones in London and Nichola Saminather in Singapore; Editing by Catherine Evans and James Dalgleish